How to combat social loafing

-Studies have shown repeatedly that when individuals work in teams, social loafing can be an issue..
-As instructors, preparing students for the business world, it’s important we address this phenomena early in order for students to become better team members and be successful in the business world.
+Studies have shown repeatedly that when individuals work in teams, social loafing can be an issue.
+As instructors, preparing students for the business world, it’s important we address this phenomenon early in order for students to become better team members and be successful in the business world.

 So, what is social loafing, exactly?
 Social loafing occurs when one or more team members do not pull their weight when working in a group.
 Follow these suggestions to combat social loafing and create a more functional team atmosphere for your students: